-Nutrition Programs – Continental breakfast is offered daily until 11:00am, free of charge.
+Nutrition Programs – Continental breakfast is offered daily until 11:00am, good will donation.
 No reservation is required.
 Lunch is served daily at 12 noon.
 Donation of $2.50 requested.
 Reservations are required and requested by 11:30am the day before.

 Outreach Services – Outreach services are designed to locate and service homebound seniors by providing home visits and information and referral services.
 Assistance is provided with entitlement programs, filing applications, etc. Caseworkers work in conjunction with families and other agencies to ensure safety, welfare and independence of the senior in the community.

-Health and Wellness Clinics – Health clinics are provided monthly and include blood pressure screenings, nutrition programs, podiatry services, Flu and Pneumonia vaccines and more.
+Health and Wellness Clinics – Health clinics are provided monthly and include nutrition programs, Flu and Pneumonia vaccines and more.

-Physical Fitness Programs – Exercise classes, Tai Chi classes, yoga classes, tap dancing, zumba gold, line dancing and bowling are available.
+Physical Fitness Programs – Exercise classes, Tai Chi classes, yoga classes, total body solutions, zumba gold, and bowling are available.